EliaMG/daily-curriculum/topic_resources/recursion.md

 ## Exercise!

 With your chair-pair, write an algorithm to compute factorials that __does not__ use recursion.
 We will look at a couple of your solutions, pick one we really like, and compare it to a recursive solution.
-The goal is to have a conversation in which we compaire two solutions on their design, readability, and efficiency.
+The goal is to have a conversation in which we compare two solutions on their design, readability, and efficiency.

 ## Thinking about the Call Stack: Recursive Fibonnacci